Get All the Dirt

 Olives need 1-2” of water a week from rain, irrigation or a combination of the two during the spring when they are actively growing, spring through fall.
 While olives are drought tolerant once established, they benefit from regular watering when first planted.

 For olives planted outdoors, adding a winter mulch the first season will help mitigate temperature swings.
 Straw or bark chips work well.
 Keep the mulch 4-6" away from the tree to avoid having moisture held by the mulch promote disease on the tree's trunk.
+Olive trees typically go through a winter dormancy period where some leaves are shed and growth stalls.
+With spring warmth and longer days, fresh foliage will develop and the trees begin to actively grow again.

 Light: Full sun